 Some ideas for a thumb’s identity:

 - The children’s book “Anna and Dedo: A Thumb Ventures Out” is about a frightened thumb who likes to hide in Anna’s mouth.
-Anna is a four-year old girl.
-It’s a beautiful story with Anna being the heroine who helps her thumb.
+Anna is a four-year-old girl.
+It’s a beautiful story with Anna being the heroine who helps her thumb stop hiding and being afraid.
 Have a look at our book review.
-You can find further details on www.annaunddedo.com and buy the book on Amazon.
+You can find further information on www.annaunddedo.com and buy the book on Amazon.

 - The thumb doesn’t like getting wet and is scared of the sharp teeth.